Halloween SafetyHalloween

 Halloween Safety Guide

 Everyone loves a good yard haunt for Halloween!
-For those creating the haunt, be it a simple yard haunt or a home walk-thru, the planning and creating is the most fun!
+For those creating the haunt, be it a simple yard haunt or a home walk-thru, the planning and creating can be the most fun!

 When planning a yard haunt there are some things that you want to keep in mind for safety reasons.
 You want to make your haunt scary, possibly bloody and gory but when it comes to your visitors, you don't want the blood to end up being real.
 Here are some ideas that might help you make it safer.